 One whale can feed the entire village of 2,000 for over a month and extra meat is dried and bartered for rice and corn on nearby islands.
 Butchering the whale will take over 30 people a day and the meat is divided up according to traditional communal rules.
 Meat around the eyes always and the penis go to the lamafar and choice cuts are also given to the owners of the boat involved in the kill.
 Other boats get a share according to how they much helped.
-The hunting of marine mammals by communities which have historically been dependent upon eating whale meat is known as Aboriginal Subsistence Whaling (ASW) and the IWC recognises the rights of certain peoples to hunt whales for their basic nutritional needs.
+The hunting of marine mammals by communities which have historically been dependent upon eating whale meat is known as Aboriginal Subsistence Whaling (ASW) and the IWC recognises the rights of certain peoples to hunt whales not for profit but to fulfil nutritional and cultural needs.

 All these images were shot on Fuji Provia 100 slide film, a real challenge in the bright sunlight, bouncing around on the ocean, with limited frames.
 It's the kind of story I wish I had the fast, high resolution digital cameras I use today!
 But I do believe the scarcity and technical limitations of film made you a better photographer.
 Make every frame count and understand the light with precision.